Compare (0)

 Johns Hopkins University School of Medicine is a top-tier medical school that offers rigorous and comprehensive medical education.
 The university has state-of-the-art teaching facilities and a vibrant student life that includes a wide range of extracurricular activities.
-With a strong commitment to diversity and inclusion, students at Johns Hopkins University School.
+With a strong commitment to diversity and inclusion, students at JHU School.

 About

 Johns Hopkins University School of Medicine is a leading medical institution located in Baltimore, Maryland.
 The university is accredited by the Middle States Commission on Higher Education and the Liaison Committee on Medical Education.
-Students who graduate from Johns Hopkins University School of Medicine have the opportunity to go on to residencies and fellowships at top-tier medical facilities across the country.
+Students who graduate from JHU School of Medicine have the opportunity to go on to residencies and fellowships at top-tier medical facilities across the country.

 Medical Programs Offered

-Johns Hopkins University School of Medicine offers an MD program which is a traditional four-year medical school curriculum that includes two years of classroom and laboratory work followed by two years of clinical rotations.
+Johns Hopkins University School of Medicine offers an MD program which is a traditional four-year medical school curriculum.
+It includes two years of classroom and laboratory work followed by two years of clinical rotations.
 The medical school also offers a combined MD/PhD program which is designed for students who want to combine research and clinical practice.
-The teaching facilities at Johns Hopkins University School of Medicine are state-of-the-art and include lecture halls, anatomy labs, simulation labs, and clinical spaces.
+The teaching facilities at JHU School of Medicine are state-of-the-art.
+Facilities include lecture halls, anatomy labs, simulation labs, and clinical spaces.

 Teaching and Curriculum at Johns Hopkins University School of Medicine